Rules and Practice Guidance

 Key roles and responsibilities

 DCJ and service providers work to:

 - uphold the holistic rights of a child by ensuring that the best interests of the child are properly considered in all decisions and actions affecting them

 - safeguard a child’s cultural rights to ensure that they grow up and remain connected to the people most important to them

 - ensure a child’s safety, stability and cultural continuity is met

 - partner with the child, family and community through Aboriginal Family-led Decision Making processes to identify appropriate family and kinship care arrangements for a child to be safely returned to their family and community in a timely manner

-- record relevant data about intake, assessment, actions and outcomes achieved, enabling oversight by FACS and Aboriginal Community Controlled Mechanisms.
+- record relevant data about intake, assessment, actions and outcomes achieved, enabling oversight by DCJ and Aboriginal Community Controlled Mechanisms.